Jun Hyo-seong: 2009–2014: Debut with Secret and rising popularity

 The same year, Secret began a foray of Japanese activities with the Japanese release of Madonna and Shy Boy.
 The Japanese remake of "Madonna" debuted at number nine in the Oricon singles charts.
 Secret was the third of three Korean girl groups to debut on the Oricon chart in the top 10, the others being Kara and Girls Generation.
 In October 2011, they released their first studio album entitled Moving in Secret and spawned them another hit with the lead single "Love is Move.
 Secret released their first mini album in Japan entitled Shy Boy.
 The mini album also debuted at number nine on the Oricon album charts.

 On November 23, 2011, Hyoseong was injured after falling down a flight of stairs while leaving the dorm.
 The accident, which ruptured the cartilage in her left knee and fractured the top of her right foot, halted her promotional activities with Secret.

 In February 2012, she played Soo Yeon in the sitcom Salamander Guru and The Shadows that aired on SBS.

 On the October 21, 2012 episode of Inkigayo, the live music show revealed a teaser video hinting that twenty of the most-wanted K-pop stars would transform into four new project groups in the yearly event.
 Hyoseong will be part of the girl group Dazzling Red with Sistar's Hyolyn, 4minute's Hyuna, After School's Nana and KARA's Nicole.
 Brave Brothers was set to produce the group's new title song.
 Slated to air on December 29, the group will perform the tunes only one time on stage and the profits from online streaming and downloading of the songs would be donated to people in need.
 The song "This Person" was released on December 27, 2012.

-On August 6, 2013, it was announced that Hyoseong would make her drama debut as Han Na Young in Orion Cinema Network's drama, The Ghost-Seeing Detective Cheo Yong.
-She starred in the ten-episode drama with Oh Ji-ho and Oh Ji-eun.
-Hyoseong started filming in the middle of August, to make it in time for the premiere on February 9, 2014.
-In relation to this, according to Hyoseong, she received hard acting training from the drama director during the various shoots for the drama.
-The drama series ended on April 6, 2014.